BohdanPanasenko/ProjectAspira/README.md

 This project was designed for Basics of Programming course in Aspira University.
-It's an console taxi-like app.
+It's a console taxi-like app.